Skip to content

 Oxford City Council’s report on the Citizen’s Assembly (2019)

-“To drastically reduce our carbon emissions, we must quickly address the high energy usage of our buildings – increasing energy efficiency and reducing energy demand.”
+“To drastically reduce our carbon emissions, we must increase energy efficiency and reducing energy demand.”

 Barbara Hammond MBE, CEO of Low Carbon Hub